Wild camping in Scotland was one of the highlights of our entire trip.

 It’s very level, but there are no facilities.
 Because you’re next to the beach, you’ll probably experience some wind too.

-This is a wild camping spot on the NC500 that’s located on the way to the West Coast.
+This is a wild camping spot on the NC500 that’s located on the way to the west coast of Scotland.

 It’s a good spot off point along a very beautiful road to drive on the NC500.

 It’s actually a GeoPark area and it explains about the area at a little sign.
 There is also a donation box to leave a donation for staying here.
 There are no facilities.

 This is a great overnight parking spot that’s suitable for all vehicles.

 There are very nice toilets here (do NOT dispose of your chemical waste!), and they’re open all night.
 There is room for over 10 vehicles and if you park next to the toilet near the bins, you’re protected from the wind.